sbslee/streamlit-openai/README.md

 to interact with their models.
 Starting with the 0.1.0 release, the package has been updated to use the Responses API exclusively.

+# Changelog

+For a detailed list of changes, please refer to the [CHANGELOG](CHANGELOG.md).